Amrithadhare: Plot

-Amrutha (Ramya) and Puru (Dhyan) are a married couple.
-However, they behave like lovers.
+Puru (Dhyan) and Amrutha (Ramya) are a married couple who behave like they are still lovers.
 Even though they like each other, they quarrel sometimes.
-Amrutha is a spendthrift and Dhyan is a miser.
-She wants a child to build a family, while he wants to build a house.
+Amrutha is a spendthrift and Puru is a miser.
+She wants a child to build a family, while he wants to build a house first.
 The film follows their trials and tribulations as they navigate the difficult world of marriage in the modern age.
-The film also has a strong social message and speaks to the emptiness of a large home without a large family inside it.
+The film also has a strong social message and speaks about the emptiness of a large home without a large family inside it.